-For multi-family buildings, the builder shall provide to the building management an operating and maintenance manual for all water-using equipment and controls outside of individual dwellings or inside of individual dwellings that are maintained by building management.
+For multi-family buildings, it is recommended that the the builder provides the building management an operating and maintenance manual for all water-using equipment and controls outside of individual dwellings or inside of individual dwellings that are maintained by building management.

-5.3.1 Irrigation Systems – If an irrigation system is installed, the builder shall provide building management with a record drawing (e.g., schematic) of the system, an itemized list of irrigation components, copies of the irrigation schedules, and information about reprogramming the schedule after establishment of the landscape.
+Irrigation Systems – If an irrigation system is installed, it is recommended that the builder provides building management with a record drawing (e.g., schematic) of the system, an itemized list of irrigation components, copies of the irrigation schedules, and information about reprogramming the schedule after establishment of the landscape.

-5.3.2 Pools/Spas - If pools and/or spas are present, the builder shall include detailed information regarding filtration equipment and the manufacturer’s recommended maintenance schedule, as well information on monitoring pools/spas for leaks.
+Pools/Spas - If pools and/or spas are present, it is recommended that the builder includes detailed information regarding filtration equipment and the manufacturer’s recommended maintenance schedule, as well information on monitoring pools/spas for leaks.

 Building maintenance staff need general information about the unique water-using features of the building and information on the proper maintenance of its fixtures, settings, and equipment.
 WaterSense has developed the Building Operating Manual Template for WaterSense Labeled Homes to help builders integrate water efficiency information into a manual designed for maintenance staff.
 This template is included as part of the new homes marketing tools that builders can access when they sign a WaterSense partnership agreement with EPA.

 The building operating manual should be designed for ease of use.
 Where possible, include the names of vendors where the maintenance staff can purchase replacement parts (e.g., replacement cartridges for pool filtration systems) or contractors to service systems.
 The manual should be designed for long-term use, since it may change hands as maintenance staff changes.
 The manual should still be useful many years after the building has been constructed.